 Nigeria at a Glance

-Moving To NigeriaiStockphoto
+Moving to NigeriaiStockphoto

 Abuja, a relatively new city, has been the capital of Nigeria since 1991.

 Lagos was Nigeria’s capital until as recently as 1991.
 Most embassies, although now officially located in Abuja, handle visa applications from their Lagos offices.
 The city’s cultural and economic importance is unparalleled, as is the quality of life.
-Many expats moving to Nigeria opt for accommodation in the popular neighborhoods of Victoria Island, Ikoyi, Apapa, and Ikeja.
+Many expats in Nigeria opt for accommodation in the popular neighborhoods of Victoria Island, Ikoyi, Apapa, and Ikeja.

-Moving to Nigeria: Port Harcourt
+Expat Destinations in Nigeria: Port Harcourt

 The nation’s capital since 1991, Abuja is the unchallenged center of political power in Nigeria.
 The city, located right in the center of Nigeria between the Muslim north and the Christian south, has been built from scratch since the late 1970s.
 Unfortunately, it shows.

 Abuja is a far cry from Lagos, both culturally and economically.
-There is very little industry located here, and the city does not offer many incentives for expats moving to Nigeria.
+There is very little industry located here, and the metropolis does not offer many incentives for expats moving to Nigeria.
 However, as construction is continuously going on and nearly all embassies have been relocated to the city, Abuja does have some opportunities for expatriate who are moving to Nigeria.